hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALTimeGridPanel.class/README.md

-I am a panel that contains a time grid
+I am a panel containing labels for all 24 hours from top to bottom